Light aircraft carrier "Vikrant" may well serve as a model for Russia

 According to some indirect signs, the top political leadership of the state has moved from dreams of a hypothetical aircraft carrier to specifics.
 There is no talk of designing a new ship yet, but now the possibility of building it is being discussed already from practical utilitarian positions, and not “in general”.
 In this regard, a comment.

-The need for carrier ships in local wars was perfectly shown by the Americans in Vietnam.
-With all the superiority of the US Air Force in the number of delivered to the target aircraft weapons aviation The Navy had a tremendous advantage in the flexibility of its application and, if necessary, in the response time of the aircraft to ground forces.
+The need for aircraft carrier ships in local wars was perfectly demonstrated by the Americans in Vietnam.
+With all the superiority of the US Air Force in the number of delivered to the target aviation naval aviation had a colossal advantage in the flexibility of use and, if necessary, in the response time of aviation to requests from ground forces.

 There were two points in the Gulf of Tonkin: Yankee Station, on which aircraft carriers operating against North Vietnam were deployed, and Dixy Station, with which aircraft operated over South Vietnam.
 Often, it was the Navy's planes that covered the newly discovered target faster than anyone: they were closer to flying than the Air Force's planes from ground-based air bases.

 Prior to this, during the war in Korea, carrier-based aircraft actually saved South Korea from occupying the DPRK.
 At a certain point, the troops of South Korea remained virtually without airfields, and the only "place" from which the troops at the Busan bridgehead could be supported by aircraft were American aircraft carriers.

 In the USSR and Russia, with our defensive installations, the role of an aircraft carrier has always been seen different - firstly, as an instrument of defensive warfare and the defense of its territory, and secondly, as an air defense carrier, first of all whose air group must fight enemy aircraft.
 These views were summarized in the article.
 “Coast Defense Carrier”.
 True, in the end, our only aircraft carrier had to fight as a strike, striking along the coast.
 Unsuccessfully.